 If you like this easy lemony recipe check out my One-Pot Lemon Garlic Chicken Rice Pilaf or for another delish Chicken dish check out my Crispy Chicken Parmesan!
 My Greek inspired sheet-pan potato and sausage dish is a must try too!
+Or head on over to check out all my Mediterranean Chicken Recipes!

 Why You’ll Love This Recipe